helal123/platform-samples/app/README.md

 # Platform Samples app

-This module contains the necessary infrastructure using the [casa-android framework](https://github.com/google/casa-android) to wire all the samples together and offer a launch point.
+This module contains the neoid) to wire all the samples together and offer a launch point.

 **You can ignore the code in this modules since it's not relevant for the samples**